zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 If you are already familiar with Dash, you know that it is built on top of Flask.
 So we could basically get rid of the API and put everything within the dash code.

-We chose not to for a very simple reason: **it makes the logic and the visualization parts independant**.
+We chose not to for a very simple reason: **it makes the logic and the visualization parts independent**.
 Indeed, because we have a separated API, we can with very little effort replace the Dash app with any other frontend technology, or add a mobile or desktop app.

 Now, let's have a closer look at how those blocks are built.